Frequently Asked Questions

 I encourage you to visit the About page to learn about my background, approach, values, and lived experience, and read the Testimonials from past and current clients to help you determine if I am the right fit for you.

 You are never stuck in a relationship.
-If you or we determine that you would benefit from an alternative provider or approach to care, or if the issues you are needing support with cannot be met with coaching, I will provide you with referrals and resources to support you on your journey towards healing and liberation.
+If you or we determine that you would benefit from an alternative provider or approach to care, or if the issues you are needing support with cannot be met in our work together, I will provide you with referrals and resources to support you on your journey towards healing and liberation.

 Our work together is a collaborative process.
 You have the agency to choose how we spend our time together—we facilitate a safe and brave space for the unfolding of your journey.
 I don’t believe in a one-size-fits all healing approach, and my style and approach is fluid and tailored to meet your unique needs.